okx/okexchain-docs/oktc-solutions/oktc-vrf/Subscription-Method/Get-a-Random-Number/Get-a-Random-Number.md

 ## Create and fund a subscription

-For this example, create a new subscription on the OKTC Mainnet .
+For this example, create a new subscription on the OKTC mainnet .

-1. Open MetaMask and set it to use the OKTC Mainnet .
+1. Open MetaMask and set it to use the OKTC mainnet .
 The [Subscription Manager](https://www.okx.com/oktc/oracle/vrf) detects your network based on the active network in MetaMask.

-2. Check MetaMask to make sure you have OKT on OKTC Mainnet.
+2. Check MetaMask to make sure you have OKT on OKTC mainnet.

 3. Open the Subscription Manager at [vrf.chain.OKT](https://www.okx.com/oktc/oracle/vrf).